Kusumoto/LahoolToken/README.md

 ## Lahool Token

-An example solidity code for initial token in Binance Smart Chain.
+An example solidity code for initial token on Binance Smart Chain.